Architectural project Edwards White Architects

 The perfect integration of these "luminous pieces" with the stepped gardens, terraces and boardwalks that characterize the architectural project, was the main goal of the lighting concept.

-The Concrete bollard was the fixture chosen among the various solutions offered by Simes: a product that seems to have been specifically designed to fit this urban space.
+The Concrete bollard was the outdoor path lighting chosen among the various solutions offered by Simes: a product that seems to have been specifically designed to fit this urban space.
 During the day it furnishes the space with its simple and rigorous forms; at sunset it becomes a luminous sculpture with a strong emotional impact and it makes the space pleasantly usable even in the evening hours.

 This bollard is a concrete volume that hides an aluminum core where LED source is housed.
 Concrete is a living material that ages, transforms and evolves absorbing the surrounding colors, blending, integrating and interacting with the architecture.
 The aluminium takes on the more structural part whilst the concrete a more aesthetical function leaving the emotional role to the lighting effect.